yermbiz/auth-flow-fullstack/README.md

 ## Known Limitations
 - Deployment configurations (e.g., CI/CD pipelines) are not included in this repository.
 - API documentation is currently missing, which may make understanding the available endpoints less intuitive.
 This will be addressed in future updates.
+- Policy version history is not currently displayed to users.
+Only the latest version is accessible.

 ## TODO
 - [ ] Add Swagger/OpenAPI-based documentation for all backend endpoints.